Dear Forest, With Love

 Durga further puts more light on women’s dependence on forest products for survival: “Most men have migrated from the villages leaving women and their children behind.
 The burden of responsibility falls on the shoulder of women.
 Forest is where she reaches out for all kinds of support.
 She gets fuel, fodder for livestock, food security, nutritional supplies and employment opportunities by selling forest essentials.
 If they cut forest at this rate, women will suffer the most.”

-This is her second coming as a leader with IM’s partner Mount Valley Development Association (MVDA) roped her in their programme Van Priya (Forest Our Love).
+This is her second coming as a leader with SOIR-IM’s partner Mount Valley Development Association (MVDA) roped her in their programme Van Priya (Forest Our Love).
 Bringing women closer to government schemes that can fetch them income and employment through forest conservation, Durga Devi believes that ‘Non-timber forest products’ is a sector that offers great promise for women, but to enhance the effectiveness of poverty reduction programmes, opportunities for the greater involvement of women are essential.

 “In the programme, we link our woman Self Help Group member with forest department schemes and encourage her to start her own nursery land that guarantees purchase and sale of saplings by the government.
 In return she is achieving three goals: she is planting more trees, generating employment and replenishing non-timber products nearby her house for which she had to walk kilometres to fetch.
 We encourage women to specifically plant near water sources and springs to increase their role in water conservation and recharge of resources,” she says.